pharmavillage/documentation/content/develop/reference/modules/modules-api-ref.md

-The input and output flags, and the return value, have the same exact meaning, with the only difference that this function will return `REDISMODULE_ERR` even when 'score' is a valid double number, but adding it to the existing score results into a NaN (not a number) condition.
+The input and output flags, and the return value, have the same exact meaning, with the only difference that this function will return `PHARMAVILLAGEMODULE_ERR` even when 'score' is a valid double number, but adding it to the existing score results into a NaN (not a number) condition.

 This function has an additional field 'newscore', if not NULL is filled